evenicoulddoit/django-rest-framework-serializer-extensions/README.md

 Support for [HashIds](https://github.com/davidaurelio/hashids-python) is also provided.
-If you're currently exposing your internal IDs over a public API, we suggest you consider switching the HashIDs instead.
+If you're currently exposing your internal IDs over a public API, we suggest you consider switching to HashIDs instead.

 ## Requirements
-* Python (2.7, 3.3, 3.4)
+* Python (2.7, 3.4, 3.5)
 * Django (1.8, 1.9, 1.10)
 * Django REST Framework (3.3, 3.4, 3.5)